Welcome to the Courtroom Wellbeing Hub

 Jurors need help – gruelling criminal cases can leave them with lasting trauma

-Dr. Hannah Fawcett and Dr. Matt Brooks discuss the psychological impact of participating in jury duty for The Conversation.
+Dr. Hannah Fawcett and Dr. Matt Brooks write about the psychological impact of participating in jury duty for The Conversation, and also discuss the impact on jurors and the support needed in The Trial podcast.

 Latest News